Lucas Pellas

-Lucas Kenneth Pellas (born 28 August 1995) is a Swedish handball player for Montpellier Handball and the Swedish national team.
+Lucas Kenneth Pellas (born 28 August 1995) is a Swedish handball player for GOG Håndbold and the Swedish national team.

-He participated at the 2020 European Championship, the 2021 World Championship, the 2020 Summer Olympics, the 2022 European Championship, the 2023 World Championship, and the 2024 European Championship.
+He won gold medals with Sweden at the 2022 European Championship.
+He also participated at the 2020 European Championship, the 2021 World Championship, the 2020 Summer Olympics, the 2023 World Championship, and the 2024 European Championship.

-In February 2025 he tore his Achilles tendon, and is expected out in 6 to 12 months.
+In February 2025 he tore his Achilles tendon, and was expected out in 6 to 12 months.
+He returned to the court on 3 September 2026 after 585 days.

+In February 2026 he announced that he would join Danish club GOG Håndbold after the 2025-26 season to replace Frederik Bjerre who had been sold to Wisla Plock.